CodeReclaimers/neat-python/docs/config_file.rst

 <https://docs.python.org/2/library/configparser.html>`_ as "a basic configuration file parser language
 which provides a structure similar to what you would find on Microsoft Windows INI files."

-All settings must be explicitly enumerated in the configuration file.
-This makes it less likely that library code changes will result in your project silently using different NEAT settings.
+Most settings must be explicitly enumerated in the configuration file.
+(This makes it less likely that library code changes will result in your project silently using different NEAT settings.
+There are some defaults, as noted below, and insofar as possible new configuration parameters will default to the existing behavior.)
 However, it is not necessary that they appear in any certain order.

 ..
-Actually, there are some defaults built-in.
-I suggest being more explicit about them, and have been considering ways
-.. to make them more integrated with the configuration code.
-(Defaults are particularly needed on the introduction of
+I have been considering ways to make the existing defaults more integrated with the configuration code. - Allen (drallensmith)
-.. new configuration parameters, which need to default to the prior behavior.) - Allen (drallensmith)

 Note that the `Config` constructor also requires you to explicitly specify the types that will be used for the NEAT simulation.
 This, again, is to help avoid silent changes in behavior.